Baekdamsa: History

+Baekdamsa is known for its history of repeated destruction and rebuilding.
+It was originally built in 647 but was destroyed by fire, rebuilt in 790 but destroyed by fire, rebuilt in 987 but destroyed by fire, rebuilt in 1434 but destroyed by fire, and rebuilt in 1447 but was destroyed by fire.
+The temple was eventually rebuilt in 1457 but was destroyed again in 1772, 1915, and 1950, all due to fire.

 Baekdamsa Temple was established by Ven.
 Jajang Yulsa in 647 in Hangye-ri under the name Hangyesa (寒溪寺) Temple.
 After its founding, the name changed several times to Unheungsa, Samwonsa, Seongusa and Yeongchwisa.
 Finally in 1783, Choe Bung and Ven.
 Undam renamed it Baekdamsa Temple, the name still used today, literally meaning “Hundred Pool Temple.”
 This is because 100 natural pools are claimed to be near the temple fed by water from Daecheongbong Peak.

 In 1905, poet Han Yong-un was ordained at the temple.
 Ven.
 Undam attained enlightenment and then he wrote such great works as Joseonbulgyo yusinnon (朝鮮佛敎維新論; Reformation of Joseon Buddhism), Siphyeondam juhae (十玄談註解; Commentary on the Ten Profound Verses) and a poetry collection titled Nimui chimmuk (Silence of My Beloved).
 Unlike Outer Seorak, which is relatively busy and crowded, Inner Seorak is quiet and has much unexplored terrain and primitive forests.
 Situated at the entrance to Inner Seorak, Baekdamsa Temple oversees nearby hermitages like Bongjeongam Hermitage and Oseam Hermitage located in remote folds of the mountains.

 At Baekdamsa Temple, there are monuments and Dharma halls related to Han Yong-un, such as the statue and poetry stele of Manhae, Manhae Memorial Hall, and Manhae Educational Hall.
 Recently, Baekdamsa Temple was designated a Gibon Seonwon (Foundational Seon Temple) and established a special meditation center named Mumungwan.
 There, a practitioner can lock himself/herself in a room and practice meditation alone, without leaving, for a fixed period of time.
 In this way the temple has made itself a refuge for young monks who only want to concentrate on Seon meditation practice.

-From 1988 to 1990, following his resignation from the presidency, former military dictator Chun Doo-hwan and wife Lee Soon-ja were forced to spend several years at the temple as penance for their actions.
+From 1988 to 1990, following the end of his tenure as president, former military dictator Chun Doo-hwan and wife Lee Soon-ja spent several years at the temple as penance for their actions.